changer2000/gitexp/readme.txt

 I add this line on first compute thirdly.
 I add this line on fourth compute 1th.
 I add this line on third compute firstly.
+I add this line on fourth compute 2th.